matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 - How do we verify that Windows Defender is classifying this file properly?
 - How can we interpret the results of the detection beyond the tag in order to better mitigate future similar threats?

 Think about this in terms of a different field.
-For example, in healthcare, medical professionals might rely on predictive ML models
+For example, in *healthcare*, medical professionals might rely on predictive ML models, but those come with the possibility of incorrect predictions.
+If it is a **black-box** model, how can the healthcare professional be sure that say, a cancer diagnosis is a correct prediction?
+Same thing for malware, how do you know if that flag given by Defender is actually a trojan?
+And if it is a trojan, how does it know?
+What does it do?

+What IEEE is advocating for through this article is to make **white-box models** a prerequisite for malware detection and analysis.